ResidencyWeekJanuary2024Final (33 of 53) resized

 What kind of certificate will I receive after successful completion of the WEA's Teacher Residency Program?

-WEA’s Teacher Residency Program receive a residency teacher certificate.
+WEA’s Apprenticeship Residency in Teaching receive a residency teacher certificate.
 This is a full teacher certificate in Washington state.
 While WEA is an Alternative Route program, this means that candidates pursue an alternative route to the same certificate obtained in traditional route programs, not an alternative certificate.
 WEA is approved by the Professional Educator Standards Board (PESB) to offer Alternative Routes 2, 3, and 4.

-What endorsement will I receive after successful completion of WEA's Teacher Residency Program?
+What endorsement will I receive after successful completion of WEA-ART?

-Successful completers of WEA’s Teacher Residency Program receive a special education endorsement.
+Successful completers the WEA Apprenticeship Residency in Teaching receive a special education endorsement.
 In Washington state, this endorsement is associated with special education programs in all grade levels.
 Washington state does not offer specific endorsements for specific specialty areas within special education.
 This special education endorsement is separate from the early childhood special education (see Q6) endorsement.

 What if I want to pursue other endorsements not offered by WEA?